mendix/docs/content/en/docs/appstore/connectors/openai-connector.md

 ##### 4.3.1.3 Call Chat Completions API (Advanced) {#chat-completions-advanced-technical}

-For developers who want to configure the [ChatCompletionsRequest](#chatcompletionsrequest) object themselves and adjust its attributes according to their needs, Mendix recommends using the `ChatCompletionsRequest_CallAPI` microflow.
+For developers who want to configure the [ChatCompletionsRequest](#chatcompletionsrequest) object themselves and adjust its attributes according to their needs, Mendix recommends using the `ChatCompletions_CallAPI` microflow.
 The inputs and output are shown in the table below:

 | Input | Output |
 | --- | --- |